cheebeex/cheebeex/README.md

-- 👋 Hi, I’m Hannah (@cheebeex)
+- 👋 Hi, I’m Hannah
-- 👀 I’m interested in Cybersecurity, Digital Forensics, and Network Architecture
+- 👀 I’m interested in Cybersecurity, Digital Forensics, and Cryptography
 - ✨ I have a Bachelor of Science in Information Technology
 - 💞️ I’m looking to collaborate!